ApoWillow/Cuprum/README.md

-# Copper_Undergo
+# Cuprum
-The offical github repository of CU, Copper Undergo
+The offical github repository of Cu, Cuprum

 This mod intends to improve the current state of copper as it's quite underwhelming with copper only having 4 uses at max.